Anisotropic Core-Shell Swift Heavy Ion Tracks in beta-Ga2O3: Results

-Owing to the intrinsic limitations of the TTM in describing atomic-scale structural dynamics, the lattice energy deposition profiles obtained from TTM simulations are coupled to MD simulations lastly, establishing a multiscale framework to probe the atomic-level response of \ce{Ga2O3} under SHI irradiation.
-All MD simulations were conducted by \verb|LAMMPS| software~\cite{lammps} under 300~K and the fast ML-IAP of tabGAP~\cite{zhao2023complex, he2024threshold} were used in this work.
-Here SHI irradiation perpendicular to \hkl(100) direction is presented firstly as an example.
-For the lower $S_\mathrm{e}$ of 10~keV/nm, the simulated cross-sections of atomic displacement is presented in Fig.~\ref{fig:displacement-Se}c.
-Only a small and highly localized region of atomic displacement is formed at approximately 11~ps after ion impact.
-As the displaced atoms dissipate their residual kinetic energy, a transient lattice disorder emerges around 30~ps, producing a short-lived amorphous pocket with a radius of roughly 1.5~nm.
+In Fig.~\ref{fig:displacement-Se}c--h, we present the cross-sectional views of the resulting ion tracks obtained from ML-MD simulations, where the above energy deposition profiles are used as input to drive the atomic evolution.
+For $S_\mathrm{e}=10$~keV/nm (Figs.~\ref{fig:displacement-Se}c--e) and $S_\mathrm{e}=44$~keV/nm (Figs.~\ref{fig:ion-track}f--h), the SHI tracks are shown for irradiation perpendicular to the \hkl(100) plane.
+For the lower $S_\mathrm{e}$ of 10~keV/nm, we see only a small and highly localized region of atomic displacements that is formed at approximately 11~ps after ion impact (Fig.~\ref{fig:displacement-Se}c).
+As the displaced atoms dissipate their residual kinetic energy, a transient lattice disorder emerges at around 30~ps, producing a short-lived amorphous pocket with a radius of roughly 1.5~nm.
 However, due to the limited energy deposition, this amorphous zone subsequently undergoes rapid structural recovery.
 By the end of the simulation (301~ps), no stable amorphous domains persist, confirming that the deposited energy is insufficient to form a stable ion track or to induce permanent amorphization in $\beta$-\ce{Ga2O3}.